Eddie Fenech Adami: Leader of the Nationalist Party

 The Nationalist Party's support grew enough to attract the majority of votes in the controversial 1981 elections, but failed to gain a majority of seats.
 This was caused by heavily gerrymandered districts, which ensured Labour would retain the Constitutionally required majority of seats in Parliament.
 The election led to years of bitter struggles against an entrenched Labour government.
 Fenech Adami led a successful campaign of civil disobedience, boycotting Parliament repeatedly from 1981 to 1983.
 An upsurge in political violence against the Nationalist Party began, with Fenech Adami pushing for democratic renewal in the nation.
 The Nationalist Party instructed supporters to boycott government-friendly businesses, bringing prominent Labour supporters to their knees thus forcing Labour to acknowledge the anomalous situation.
 In March 1983, the Nationalist opposition returned to their seats in Parliament on the basis of starting negotiations to enact constitutional amendments to prevent perverse results in future general elections.

 On 30 November 1986, Nationalist Party supporters gathered on the Tal-Barrani road to walk towards Żejtun, where Fenech Adami was to address a mass meeting.
 This was only allowed after the Party challenged its right to do so in the Constitutional Court.
 The crowd found that the road to Żejtun was blocked by boulders, poles and burning tyres.
 A group of Labour supporters, some wearing balaclavas, began to assault the crowd.
 The situation precipitated with the arrival on site of the police's Special Mobile Unit, which fired tear-gas canisters and rubber bullets on the Nationalist Party supporters.
-Twenty-three people were injured, with many treated at an improvised emergency clinic at the Party headquarters in Tal-Pietà.
+Twenty-three people were injured, with many treated at an improvised emergency clinic at the Party headquarters in Pietà.
 This incident was followed a month later by the murder of Raymond Caruana, who was killed by a stray bullet fired through the door of a Nationalist Party club in Gudja by unknown Labour activists.
-In Parliament, Fenech Adami uses his allotted Budget reply to denounce the crime, and the subsequent arrest of Pietru Pawl Busuttil, who was a Nationalist Party activist framed for the murder by the police.
+In Parliament, Fenech Adami used his allotted Budget reply to denounce the crime, and the subsequent arrest of Pietru Pawl Busuttil, who was a Nationalist Party activist framed for the murder by the police.
 Fenech Adami held that the Budget was irrelevant for the Maltese people, in that the defence of liberty and democracy is what the Maltese people shall vote for.
-The parliamentary session and Fenech Adami's speech were interrupted by animated Labour MPs, led by ministers Wistin Abela and Lorry Sant, who almost assault him.
+The parliamentary session and Fenech Adami's speech were interrupted by animated Labour MPs, led by ministers Wistin Abela and Lorry Sant, who almost assaulted him.